jmk0811/CSE-416-Project-Client/README.md

 1. Hard to get information about different kinds of volunteer works from various organizations comprehensively.

-2. Hard to manage and keep track of lots of records of completed volunteer works.
+2. Hard to manage and keep track of lots of records of completed volunteer work.

 3. Records can be lost easily if paper certificates are lost or organizations that held the volunteer work are gone.

 4. People may become less motivated in volunteer work participation if there is no reward or compensation.

 ## Solution

-1. Make a platform that has various volunteer events from organizations, and list up so that the users can check events they want quickly.
+1. Our web app will show various volunteer work events to the users, and list them so that the users can check and choose events they want to participate in easily and quickly.

-2. For people who have done lots of volunteer works, it will show and provide well design displayed schedule of volunteer record that can be acceptable whenver.
+2. For people who have done multiple volunteer works, it will provide functionalities that help the users manage their schedules and volunteer work records effectively.

-3. Record and store online volunteer work histories that can never be lost, preventing losing volunteer/work experiences caused by an unexpected situation.
+3. Volunteer work histories and certificates will be safely recorded and stored, preventing them from being lost or corrupted accidentally or for unexpected reasons.

-4. Add rewards (points, NFTs certificates) when the users participate in the volunteer events to prompt and stimulate users’ desire to collect and give motivation.
+4. Rewards will be given to the users, such as points and NFTs, when they participate in volunteer events to prompt their motivation and stimulate their desire to collect.

 ## Target Users

-1. People who are willing to do volunteer works but
+1. People who are willing to do volunteer work but
-  A.	Do not have enough information or do not know well about volunteer works.
+  A.	Do not have enough information or do not know well about volunteer work.
   B.	Want to manage their volunteer records and schedule effectively.
   C.	Want to get some kind of reward, compensation, or collectibles.

-2. Volunteer works organizations, holders, who want to advertise their events and work opportunities to people.
+2. Volunteer organizations and event holders who want to advertise their events and work opportunities to people.
-  A.	Creates contents and post articles (volunteer work opportunities).
+  A.	Create contents and post articles (volunteer work opportunities).

 3. Admin who
   A.	Approve articles posted from organizations.